Guevara-chan/ConIO/README.md

 # •Featuræ•
 * Standartized coloration support.
-* Out-of-box getter/setter for title.
 * Enforced prefix (`con.`) API isolation.
-* Full cyrillics support for both input and output.
+* Extended ASCII support for both input and output.
+* Getters/setters to control teminal title and visibility.

 # •Remark•
 Since __Con/IO__ was developed mainly for internal usage, no documentation will likely be included before v0.3.